 When considering claims relating to the use of restraints, courts consider the circumstances surrounding use of the restraints, including both the length of time the restraints were applied and the objective sought to be achieved through their use.
 See Alston v.
-Butkiewicus, 2012 WL 6093887, at \11 (D. Conn.
+Butkiewicus, 2012 WL 6093887, at 11 (D. Conn.
 Dec.
 7, 2012).
 Maintaining order and security in a prison is a legitimate penological objective.
-Thus, the use of restraints that is reasonably related to maintaining prison order and security, without more, does not violate the Eighth
+Thus, the use of restraints that are reasonably related to maintaining prison order and security, without more, does not violate the Eighth Amendment.

-Amendment.
 See Dolphin v.
 Manson, 636 F. Supp.
 229, 234 (D. Conn.
 1986) (citing Bell v.
 Wolfish, 442 U.S. 520, 540 (1979)); see also Shehan v.
-Erfe, 2017 WL 53691, at \8-9 (D. Conn.
+Erfe, 2017 WL 53691, at 8-9 (D. Conn.
 Jan.
 4, 2017) (noting that Department of Correction Administrative Directive 6.5, section 8(A)(4) permits supervisors to use in-cell restraints to ensure compliance with an order and to maintain prison order, safety, and security).
-The attached grievance indicates that Gulley was placed in restraints "to prevent further noncompliant acutely disruptive behavior."
+When reviewing the initial complaint, I noted that the grievance attached to the Complaint indicated that Gulley was placed in restraints "to prevent further noncompliant acutely disruptive behavior."
 ECF No. 1 at 7.
-Because he was no longer defying an order, it is not clear whether the restraints were being used to maintain order or merely for punishment.

-I note that "[t]here is consensus among courts in this circuit that tight handcuffing does not constitute excessive force unless it causes some injury beyond temporary discomfort."
-Shehan, 2017 WL 53691, at \10 (quoting Lozada v.
-City of New York, 2013 WL 3934998, at \5 (S.D.N.Y.
+Because he was no longer defying an order, I could not discern whether the restraints were being used to maintain order or merely for punishment.
+I also recognized that "[t]here is consensus among courts in this circuit that tight handcuffing does not constitute excessive force unless it causes some injury beyond temporary discomfort."
+Shehan, 2017 WL 53691, at 10 (quoting Lozada v.
+City of New York, 2013 WL 3934998, at 5 (S.D.N.Y.
 July 29, 2013)) (internal quotation marks and citations omitted); see also Seiler v.
-Semple, 2018 WL 3935033, at \5 (D. Conn.
+Semple, 2018 WL 3935033, at 5 (D. Conn.
 Aug.
 16, 2018) (noting that "lack of a continuing injury beyond temporary discomfort is fatal to an excessive force claim") (citation and internal quotation marks omitted).
 Gulley alleges that, when the restraints were removed, his wrists and ankles were swollen, bruised, and painful, and that he continues to experience pain.
-Based on the current record, I cannot determine whether Gulley suffered temporary discomfort or a continuing injury.
-I will permit the claim against defendant Blackstock to proceed for further development of the record.
+Based on allegations, I was unable to determine whether Gulley suffered temporary discomfort or a continuing injury.
+Thus, I permitted the claim against defendant Blackstock to proceed for further development of the record.

-Gulley's second excessive force claim consists of one conclusory statement, that Captain Lizon supervised officers Caron, Titus and Severance in a use of excessive force.
-He does not indicate what the officers did or what injuries, if any, he suffered.
-That conclusory statement is insufficient to state a plausible claim for use of excessive force.
-I will, however, permit Gulley to file an amended his complaint against Lizon if he can allege facts to state a claim for use of excessive force against defendants Lizon, Caron, Titus, and Severance
+In the Complaint, Gulley's second excessive force claim consisted of one conclusory statement, that Captain Lizon supervised officers Caron, Titus and Severance in a use of excessive force.
+I concluded that the statement was insufficient to state a plausible claim for use of excessive force but permitted Gulley to amend his complain to describe the actions taken by defendants Lizon, Caron, Titus, and Severance.